-1. Let’s talk about Belle Boyd.
-If there were a young adult book series about her, it would be called Belle Boyd: Girl Spy of the Confederacy.
-Boyd was born in Martinsburg, Virginia, at the extreme north end of the state.
+1. If there were a young adult book series about Belle Boyd, it would be called Belle Boyd: Girl Spy of the Confederacy.
+Boyd was born in Martinsburg, Virginia, at the extreme northern end of the state.
 Her career in spycraft dates to July 4, 1861, when a group of “mad drunk” (her words) Union soldiers ransacked her home after claiming the city.
-They were cutting a swath through town, and when the group “commenced their depredations” on her home, they threatened to raise a Union flag, which her mother would not countenance.
+The pillaging soldiers were cutting a swath through town, and when they “commenced their depredations” on her own home, Boyd’s mother would not countenance the raising of a Union flag.
 Says Boyd: “one of the soldiers, thrusting himself forward, addressed my mother and myself in language as offensive as it is possible to conceive. …my blood was literally boiling in my veins; I drew out my pistol and shot him.”
-Apparently we can date ironic misuse of the word “literally” to at least 1861.
+This is a crucial historical passage: it dates ironic misuse of the word “literally” to at least 1861.

-That quote is from her memoirs, which are exaggerated to almost hilarious effect.
-In her account, the commanding officer took no action, saying that she had “done perfectly right.”
-I’m sure that’s exactly how it went down.
-Thus emboldened, she became a spy.
-Sometimes she used her wiles to extract information from lustful Union soldiers; she once hid in a closet listening to a strategy meeting, then used fake papers to cross enemy lines and deliver a report to Stonewall Jackson.
-Did I mention she was 17 while this was happening?
-And also that she was often able to convey messages only by giving them to her personal maid, a slave named Eliza Hopewell?
-I feel like there’s an allegory in there somewhere.
+That quote is from her memoirs, which are exaggerated to hilarious effect.
+In her account, the commanding officer took no action over the slaying, saying that Bell had “done perfectly right,” which doesn’t sound like the sort of thing a commanding officer would say in that situation.
+Emboldened by rage and a successful act of wartime retribution, Boyd became a spy.
+Sometimes she would use her feminine wiles to extract information for lustful Union soldiers.
+Once she hid in a closet to eavesdrop on a strategy meeting, then used fake papers to cross enemy lines and deliver her report to Stonewall Jackson.
+Did I mention yet that she was seventeen years old, and that often she conveyed messages by giving them her personal maid, an enslaved woman named Eliza Hopewell.
+Maybe that’s a metaphor for something.

 Northern papers made her a celebrity of sorts, calling her “La Belle Rebelle,” “the Siren of the Shenandoah,” “the Rebel Joan of Arc,” and “Amazon of Secessia” (that last one is amazing).
-They, too, exaggerated her exploits: one paper “…described her as having, sword in hand, led on the whole of the attacking line to the capture of Front Royal.”
-And, granted it was a different time and there was a war on and everything, but they did not treat her with kid gloves, suggesting that “…the only additional ornament she required to render herself perfectly beautiful was a Yankee halter [noose] encircling her neck.”
+The also exaggerated her exploits: one paper described her “as having, sword in hand, led on the whole of the attacking line to the capture of Front Royal.”
+And, while I understand it was a different time and there was a war on, but they did not treat her with kid gloves, suggesting that “…the only additional ornament she required to render herself perfectly beautiful was a Yankee halter [noose] encircling her neck.”
 Jesus christ!

-When finally she was arrested in early 1862, she was escorted to jail by—according to her count—almost 500 soldiers.
-When she was arrested again a few months later, it was on the direct orders of Secretary of War Edwin Stanton.
+She was arrested in early 1862, and was, according to her own account, escorted to jail by nearly 500 soldiers.
+She was released, then arrested again a few months later on direct orders of Secretary of War Edwin Stanton.
 She was released, exiled to Richmond, fled to Canada and then to England in 1864, where she wrote her memoirs.
-She returned to the states and in 1869 married an ex-Union soldier (plot twist).
-She died at age 56, in 1900.
+She returned to the states and in 1869 married an ex-Union soldier—plot twist!—and died at age 56, in 1900.

 You can read her memoirs online (see also here and here for more).
-They are wildly exaggerated, unfiltered, provincial, pulpy, propaganda-ey, and weirdly fascinating, in part because they are chock-a-block with the stilted phrasing and obscure lexicon of the 19th century.
-For example, she describes Lincoln as having “…sowed the dragon’s teeth and reaped the only harvest that could spring from such seed.”
+They are wildly exaggerated, unfiltered, provincial, pulpy, propaganda-ey, and chock-a-block with the stilted phrasing and obscure lexicon common to 19th century writing.
+She describes Lincoln as having “…sowed the dragon’s teeth and reaped the only harvest that could spring from such seed.”
 Another good one: “I was twice brought to a standstill by the challenge of the Federal sentries, and who would inevitably have put a period to my adventurous career had they not been beguiled by my false passport.”

 • • •

 2. Born James Thomas Bell in 1903, the son of sharecroppers, “Cool Papa” Bell forged a 25-year career in the Negro Leagues and other semi-pro baseball leagues.
-He’s a Hall of Famer, one of the best players ever, and also, perhaps, the fastest player ever.
+He’s a Hall of Famer and one of the best players ever.
+He’s also, perhaps, the fastest player ever.

-Bunyanesque tall tales abound for every great baseballer from eras past.
-Bell’s are some of the most delightful mythologizing you can find: he once scored from first on a sacrifice bunt; one fielder said if the ball bounced twice before you picked it up, you shouldn’t bother trying to throw him out.
-He was said to have forced Jackie Robinson’s move from shortstop to second base by continually beating out Robinson’s throws to first, demonstrating a weak arm.
-Satchel Paige—a tale-spinner of the highest order—said that Bell could turn off the lights and be in bed before the room was dark, and, my personal favorite: “Once he [Bell] hit a line drive right past my ear.
+One of baseball’s great gifts is its stockpile of Bunyanesque tall tales, and Bell’s are some of the delightful mythologizing you can find.
+He once scored from first on a sacrifice bunt, it’s said.
+One fielder said that if the ball bounced twice before you picked it up, you shouldn’t bother trying to throw him.
+He was said to have forced Jackie Robinson’s move from shortstop to second base by continually beating out his throws to first, demonstrating Robinson’s weak arm.
+Satchel Paige—a tale-spinner and yarn-teller of the highest order—said that Bell could turn off the lights and be in bed before the room was dark.
+Paige also offered up my personal favorite: “Once he [Bell] hit a line drive right past my ear.
 I turned around and the ball hit his ass sliding into second.”
 Old baseball yarns are the best.